9BR Chambers barristers specialise in all aspects of criminal law.

 Contact us for more information on how we can help you.

-In serious crimes, we focus particularly on active case management and team leadership.
-When prosecuting, we provide a full case preparation service, aiming for a robust, efficient and effective trial.
+In serious crimes, our barristers focus particularly on active case management and team leadership.
+When prosecuting, Chambers provide a full case preparation service, aiming for a robust, efficient and effective trial.
 Defending, we can advise solicitors on case preparation and management at an early stage – on occasion before charge.

-We have a dedicated team who specialise in serious sexual offences, along with related offences such as child cruelty, internet offences and child abduction.
+Chambers have a dedicated team of barristers who specialise in serious sexual offences, along with related offences such as child cruelty, internet offences and child abduction.
 Our expertise covers matters such as applications under section 41 of the Youth Justice and Criminal Evidence Act 1999; bad character applications; historic allegations; and abuse of process.

-Our team is skilled in building rapport with children and other vulnerable people – who may be either witnesses or defendants – both during case preparation and trial.
+Our barristers are skilled in building rapport with children and other vulnerable people – who may be either witnesses or defendants – both during case preparation and trial.

-Some of our members are authorised as Recorders to try serious sexual offences.
+Some of our barristers are authorised as Recorders to try serious sexual offences.

 These cases have involved both substantive charges under the Terrorism Acts as well as common law conspiracies to murder.